deis/deis/docs/managing_deis/running-deis-without-ceph.rst

 logs to a distributed Ceph filesystem.
 These logs can then be fetched by the :ref:`controller` component via HTTP.

-In a Ceph-less clutser, the Logger component should be configured, instead, to use in-memory log storage.
+In a Ceph-less cluster, the Logger component should be configured, instead, to use in-memory log storage.
 Optionally, a drain may also be configured to forward logs to an external log service (such as Papertrail) for longer-term archival.